 Tips That Actually Work

-- Work on timing from Day 1: UCAT is fast paced, so train yourself to work under time pressure early.
+- Work on timing from Day 1.
+The UCAT is fast-paced, so train yourself to work under time pressure early.

-- Review your mock tests thoroughly: Reviewing your test is arguably as important as doing a mock test.
-Whilst reviewing, you can check which strategies worked well and reflect on questions you struggled with in the test.
+- Review your mock tests thoroughly.
+Reviewing your test is arguably as important as doing a mock test.
+Check which strategies worked well and reflect on questions you struggled with.

 My UCAT Prep Experience (And What I Wish I Knew)